Larkinabout/fvtt-custom-dnd5e/README.md

 - When rolling for Hit Points, automatically reroll based on a minimum value.
 - Reroll once or until the minimum value is met.
 - Hide the Take Average option when rolling for Hit Points.
+- Roll Hit Points for NPCs when dragging their token onto the canvas.

 ![Custom D&D 5e Level Up Hit Points](./.github/readme/custom-dnd5e-level-up-hit-points.png)